-exercises to strengthen certain muscles in the bottom of the pelvis.
-These exercises may help men and women with certain forms of urinary incontinence.
+Exercises to strengthen certain muscles in the bottom of the pelvis.
+These exercises may help men and women with certain bladder control problems.
 See also urinary incontinence.

-an organ that filters the blood to remove excess water, salt, and waste in the form of urine.
+An organ that filters the blood to remove excess water, salt, and waste in the form of urine.
 A person normally has 2 kidneys.
-See also ureter, bladder, urethra.
+See also ureter, bladder, urethra, urine.

-a gene that might cause or contribute to cancer accelerator if it is mutated.
-This is not an inherited mutation (passed on from a parent), which would be in every cell in the body from birth.
-It is a spontaneous mutation that starts in a single cell which then grows and multiplies.
+A gene that, when changed (mutated), might cause cancer or help it to grow.
+This is not an inherited mutation (passed on from a parent), it’s a spontaneous mutation that starts in a single cell which then grows and multiplies.
 See also gene, mutation.